obulka/normal_ray_reflect/README.md

 - Output Irradiance
   - Enable this to view the irradiance.

+## Limitations

+- There are no secondary reflections for any material
+- The transmissive objects are treated as shells
+  - They have no back wall so rays are not refracted or reflected off the back of the shape
+  - If the rays are meant to enter and exit the object the final refracted direction, and therefore the final colour will not be physically accurate

 ## References
 - HDRI used in examples from Greg Zaal - https://polyhaven.com/a/aft_lounge